 - Wear a hat, or put sunscreen on your head.
 (I know – eww.
 But a sunburned hairline is even grosser.)
 Some shampoos and conditioners contain UV protection too.

 - If you are beach or water-bound, don’t forget your “fanny line“ – the place where your swimsuit meets your backside.
 This can easily be forgotten, especially if you apply your sunscreen before you go out, and then take off your shorts to go in the water, resulting in hot buns (and not the good kind) later in the day. [← Voice of Experience.]

-Knowing that I would be spending an inordinate amount of time in direct sunlight, I knew I needed something that went above and beyond.
+Knowing that I would be spending an inordinate amount of time in direct sunlight, I knew I needed something that went above and beyond to avoid sunburn.
 And then I saw a silver lining: the closet eccentric in me has been dying for an excuse to get a parasol for years!
 (Because every girl needs a parasol some time, right?)
-But when I started looking, all I could find were lacy Gothic-inspired (or better yet, Hello Kitty) umbrellas, or drab “UV-protectant sunshades.”
+But when I started looking, all I could find were lacy, Gothic-inspired (or better yet, Hello Kitty) umbrellas, or drab “UV-protectant sunshades.”
 Blech.
 I wanted something age-appropriate, functional, and pretty.